 - 1. Generate a C2V (customer-to-vendor) file.
 It contains the data required to generate a license. - 2.
-Submit the C2V information to Stromasys Orders Administration. - 3.
+Submit the C2V information to the Stromasys License Administration. - 3.
 Receive one or more V2C (vendor-to-customer) license file.
 It contains the new or updated license data. - 4.
 Apply the V2C files to the local system or the license server.